patrick-crawford/WEB422-Backup/notes/week01.md

 * Resources were dynamically generated on demand, and delivered to browsers (and yes, we could still deliver static assets, like images)
 * Very little work was done with the browser DOM

-In this course, you will enhance your web service knowledge and its implementation, and add front end development principles and practices to your skillset.
+In this course, you will enhance your web service knowledge and its implementation, and add front end development principles and practices to your skill set.
 This will enable a modern, widely-used, and truly distributed computing environment.

 In the previous course, you had a taste of this with the Ajax coverage.
 That enabled a small amount of interaction in a browser, typically to replace or refresh an area of the visible document.